plurb/Aetherwynn-Unstable-Isotopes/Classes/Warlock/Patrons/Spirit Patron.md

 * You gain temporary hit points equal to `your Warlock level + your Charisma modifier`.

 ## Swift Strikes
-*6th-Level Ability (Death Spirit Patron)*
+*6th-Level Ability (Death Spirit Patron, Attack)*
 **Usage:** 1 Action
 **Range:** Self
 **Requirements:** You are wielding a Purifying Weapon
 **Duration:** Instantaneous

 Make up to two attacks with a Purifying Weapon.
-You can a Warlock Cantrip with a Range of Self you know in place of one of those attacks.
+You can a Warlock Cantrip with a Range of Self and a Casting Time of 1 Action you know in place of one of those attacks.

 ___
 > ### Important Note
 >
-> Swift Strikes is *not* the Attack Action.
+> While Swift Strikes is an Attack Action.
 It does *not* benefit from Multiattack, and does *not* increase the number of attacks you make using Multiattack.
+However, it does meet the condition for using abilities that require you use *an* Attack Action, vs *the* Attack Action.
 ___

 ## Spiritual Armour